kishoreganth/smart_ceipal/README-Docker.md

 # Smart Ceipal FastAPI Docker Deployment

-This guide explains how to deploy the Smart Ceipal FastAPI application with Selenium using Docker on AWS EC2 Ubuntu.
+This guide shows two approaches to deploy the Smart Ceipal FastAPI application with Selenium using Docker on AWS EC2 Ubuntu.

 ## Prerequisites

 1. AWS EC2 Ubuntu instance
-2. Docker and Docker Compose installed
+2. Docker installed
 3. Git (to clone the repository)

-## Quick Setup on AWS EC2
+## Approach 1: Simple .env File Method (Recommended)

+This is the simplest approach where your `.env` file is copied into the Docker container and loaded directly by the Python application.

-### 1. Install Docker and Docker Compose
+### 1. Install Docker

 ```bash
 # Update system